dtlac/Genomic-analysis-pipelines/Genome-analysis.md

 - SNPs in repeat regions with repeat count ≥10 flagged as false positives.
 - INDELs inside repeat regions flagged as false positives.

-#### Stage E: Repeat-Based Filtering
+#### Stage E: Manual Filtering

-- Final step of filtering SNPs by eyeballing in IGV.
-- Final step of filtering INDELs by eyeballing in IGV.
+- Final step of filtering SNPs and INDELs by using IGV visualization to check ambiguous variants.
 ```
 ---